andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 We will use [Keycloak](https://keycloak.org) as identity provider.
 Please again make sure you have setup keycloak as described in [Setup Keycloak](../setup_keycloak/README.md)

-Lab-1 is actually split into two parts:
+In lab 1 you will learn how to:

+1. Implement a basic resource server requiring bearer token authentication using JSON web tokens (JWT)
-1. Build a resource server with __custom user & authorities mapping__
+2. Customize the resource server with __custom user & authorities mapping__
-   and also implement additional validation of _audience_ claim in access token
+3. Implement additional recommended validation of the _audience_ claim of the access token

+In the [bonus part](#lab-1---bonus-part) you may look into an alternative resource server solution that just uses the default configuration of spring security (default principal, autorities mapping and validation).

 ## Folder Contents